Dry Eye Conditions

 Several tests for Dry Eye are used by your doctor.
 The meniscus of tears, lid wiper action and distribution along with objective tests below provide information.
 Not all tests are always performed and are done where appropriate depending on a) Symptoms and b) clinical findings.

-Laser eye surgery, especially traditional Lasik can aggravate dry eye.
+Laser eye surgery, especially traditional Lasik can aggravate dry eye symptoms.
 Although Centre for Sight uses the IntraLASE laser for Lasik, which reduces the duration and severity of dry eye, patients with dry eye are first treated for their specific cause.
 Once corrected they can undergo laser vision correction.
 If they cannot be corrected, Laser eye surgery will not be recommended and other options may be considered.

 Centre for Sight doctors are all fellowship trained in Cornea and the Anterior Segment.
 In the course of their usual practice, they are often asked to see patients for second opinions and to manage dry eye.
 You can be confident that you will be evaluated by doctors with expertise in this area at the time of your consultation.